MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter codepush deployment clear -a <ownerName>/<appName> <deploymentName>
 ```

 After running this command, client devices configured to receive updates using its associated deployment key will no longer receive the updates that have been cleared.
-This command is irreversible, and therefore should not be used in a production deployment.
+This command is irreversible, and therefore shouldn't be used in a production deployment.

 ## Code Signing